duosecurity/duo_log_sync/README.md

 ## Features

-- Current version supports fetching logs from auth, telephony, admin, and trust monitor endpoints and sending over TCP, TCP Encrypted over SSL, and UDP to consuming systems.
+- Current version supports fetching logs from auth, telephony, activity, and trust monitor endpoints and sending over TCP, TCP Encrypted over SSL, and UDP to consuming systems.
 - Ability to recover data by reading from last known offset through checkpointing files.
 - Enabling only certain endpoints through config file.
 - Choosing how logs are formatted (JSON, CEF).
 - Support for Linux, MacOS, Windows.
 - Support for pulling logs using Accounts API (only for MSP accounts).
+- Graceful shutdown support via SIGINT (Ctrl-C) and SIGTERM signals.

 ### Work in progress